Mike Enoch: Doxing incident

 In January 2017, users of the imageboard website 8chan leaked the identities of several of its key contributors, including Enoch, and revealed that his wife was Jewish and that their wedding had featured traditional Jewish rites and chanting.
 According to Salon.com, prior to the dox, Enoch's wife had appeared as a guest on The Daily Shoah to promote antisemitic memes.

 Other information released included the names of his family members, his job as a software developer, his home address on Manhattan's Upper East Side neighborhood, and his hometown of Maplewood, New Jersey.
 After initially attempting to deny the reports, Enoch later admitted that the allegations were true.
 Though Enoch initially planned to leave the network, he quickly changed his mind and vowed to continue his activities.
 However, the fact that the released biographical information about Enoch contradicted his professed ideology led many listeners of TDS to question the authenticity of Enoch's commitment to the views he espoused on the show.

 Personal life

+Enoch was married to a Jewish woman whom he met when she was his supervisor at AOL.
+He said he married her despite her being Jewish because she did not have what he considered to be Jewish traits, which he said were "[t]he pushiness, this absolute inability to empathize with others, an exploitative personality".

 In a 2017 audio statement released on their podcast, Daily Shoah co-host Seventh Son announced that Enoch and his wife were separating.
 The revelation was met with mixed but mostly supportive reactions from individuals including David Duke and Richard B. Spencer.

 Enoch's father asked his son to change his surname because of his neo-Nazi political activities.